Ken Ludwig’s Sherwood: The Adventures of Robin Hood – Play – Village Theatre

 Several or Few Scenes: Several

-Defined Plot/Storyline: Mostly yes, but there’s only so much action that can occur in 3-5 locations.
+Defined Plot/Storyline: Mostly yes but there’s only so much that can occur in a house

 Was This the First Time I Attended a Production of this Show: Yes

-Would I See It Again 3 Years from Now: I’d consider seeing another Equity production of this play
+Would I See It Again 3 Years from Now: I’m not sure … *maybe* if it was produced by an Equity theatre

 Other Rave(s) Not Mentioned in Elevator Thoughts